octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     end;

 ```
 Despite the definition of a more complex storage, the execution of the smart contract still does nothing.
-The smart contract should at least expect some parameters and update his storage (thanks to the logic implementation).
+The smart contract should at least require some parameters and update its storage (thanks to the logic implementation).

 To open a raffle, several pieces of information have to be sent: the reward, the closing date, and a raffle description.